 Commands are usually assumed to be synchronous and events to be asynchronous.
 We typically send commands via, e.g. Rest API, events via queues (In-memory, RabbitMQ, Kafka etc.).
 This distinction comes from custom.
 When we’re sending a command, we’d like to know immediately whether it has been done or not.
 Usually, we want to do an alternative scenario or error handling when the operation failed.
-Likewise, we typically assume that it is better to immediately stop the process - e.g. buying a cinema ticket than wait and refresh and see if it has worked.
+Likewise, we typically assume that it is better to immediately stop the process, e.g. buying a cinema ticket than wait and refresh and see if it has worked.

 Microservices and distributed systems add additional complexity.

 Traditionally, the sender needed to know who to tell to take over the rest of the work.
 Using queuing/streaming systems reverse the services’ dependency.
-Sender publishes the message to the unified channel, recipient subscribes and waits for it.
+The sender publishes the message to the unified channel, the recipient subscribes and waits for it.
 When we buy a cinema ticket, a receipt must be generated, the seat must be reserved, the user should be notified by e-mail and displayed on the website.
 All that can be split into separate workflow steps.
-Which one should be triggered by command and which one by the event?
+Which one should be triggered by a command and which one by the event?

-We could use such heuristics: we send the command when the recipient has the right to refuse the request and event when the recipient just accepts it.
+We could use heuristics: we send the command when the recipient has the right to refuse the request and event when the recipient just accepts it.
 If we want to add a user, the system may refuse when we used the existing username.
 Can a financial service refuse the reservation service to generate a receipt?
 If the reservation is confirmed, transfer was made, then the financial module should just accept it.
-So, an event?
+So, is it an event?